Naming law in Sweden: History

+Middle name

+Until 2017, the law in Sweden allowed a person to take the family name of their spouse after marriage, while also keeping their previous family name.
+The first of these two family names was, according to the law, called a "middle name" (mellannamn in Swedish).
+Due to misunderstandings about what a "middle name"/"mellannamn" was (for example, when buying flight tickets), in 2017 the naming law dropped the term "middle name"/"mellannamn" and instead called this "double family name" (dubbelt efternamn in Swedish).

 Protest names

-There has been some controversy surrounding Sweden's naming laws since they have been enacted.
+There has been some controversy surrounding Sweden's naming laws since their enactment.
 Aside from significant commentary in the press, many parents have attempted to give their children unusual names.

 Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116

-Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116, ostensibly pronounced [ˈǎlːbɪn] ("Albin"), is a name intended for a Swedish child who was born in 1991.
+Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116, ostensibly pronounced [ˈǎlːbɪn] ("Albin"), was a name intended for a Swedish child born in 1991.
 Parents Elisabeth Hallin and Lasse Diding gave their child this name to protest a fine, imposed in accordance with the naming law in Sweden.